zAlweNy26/AlweStats/README.md

 You can find it here : https://valheim.thunderstore.io/package/Padank/AlweStats/

-Valheim Mod to easily see "FPS", "Ping", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome" and "Health" for every environment element.
+Valheim Mod to easily see "FPS", "Ping", "Clock", "Ship health", "Ship speed", "Wind speed", "Wind direction", "Days passed", "Time played", "Current Biome", "Bow ammo", "Selected arrows" and "Health" for every environment element.

 **YOU HAVE TO DELETE YOUR CONFIG FILE IF YOU HAVE A VERSION BEFORE 2.0.0**

-The UI is separated in four blocks :
+The UI is separated in five blocks :
 - GameStats, that contains "FPS" and "Ping"
 - WorldStats, that contains "Days passed", "Time played" and "Current biome"
 - WorldClock, that contains "Clock"
 - ShipStats, that contains "Ship health", "Ship speed", "Wind speed", "Wind direction"
+- BowStats, that contains "Selected arrows" and "Bow ammo"

 For each block you can enable or disable it and you can also set :
 - Position
 - Margin
 - Text color
 - Text size
-- Text alignment (not for the Clock)
+- Text alignment (nor for WorldClock nor for BowStats)

+For the "BowStats" section, you can set :
+- Whether or not to show a bow charge bar instead of the vanilla circle that shrinks
+- The color of the bow charge bar when fully charged

 For the "EnvStats" section, you can set :
 - The string format for the health of any environment element